← Back to Chat

 What Is ClickUp?

-ClickUp is an all-in-one project management platform with built-in docs, goals, chat, whiteboards, and AI tools designed for teams of every size.
+ClickUp is an all-in-one project management platform with built-in docs, goals, whiteboards, chat, time tracking, and AI tools for teams of every size.

 Why Do Small Business Owners Love ClickUp in 2026?

-Small business owners love ClickUp because it replaces multiple expensive tools with one affordable platform that handles everything from tasks to documents.
+Small business owners love ClickUp because it replaces multiple expensive subscriptions with one affordable platform that handles tasks, docs, goals, and more.

 Beyond pricing, ClickUp eliminates app-switching.
-Instead of paying separately for project management, documents, goals tracking, and team chat, you get everything under one roof.
-The platform offers 15+ different views including Kanban boards, Gantt charts, calendars, and timelines, so you can visualize work however makes sense for your business.
-ClickUp reported that over 50% of customers now use five or more of its built-in applications (Business Wire, 2025), proving the all-in-one approach actually sticks.
+Instead of paying separately for project management, documents, goals tracking, and team chat, everything lives under one roof.
+The platform offers 15+ different views including Kanban boards, Gantt charts, calendars, and timelines.
+Over 50% of customers now use five or more built-in ClickUp applications (Business Wire, 2025), proving the all-in-one approach actually sticks.

 "Eight years ago, when we started, the vision was to replace all of your work software.
 In the age of AI, that's needed to an even greater extent." — Zeb Evans, CEO, ClickUp